bietiekay/Overpass-Proxy/README.md

   quota issues in real time.
 Use the dropdown to switch visualisations or the toggle to hide upstreams.
 - `public/cache-preheater.html` targets manual preload runs with live progress, error tracking, and memory-friendly batching so large geohash ranges can be warmed without exhausting the browser.
-- `public/cache-invalidator.html` provides a map-based UI for selecting a bounding box and sending an invalidation request (the secret keyword must match `CACHE_INVALIDATION_SECRET`).
+- `public/cache-invalidator.html` provides a map-based UI for selecting a bounding box and sending an invalidation request.
+The secret keyword must match `CACHE_INVALIDATION_SECRET`, and the page reports deleted key counts and affected amenities.